Update: 2 August 2020

 At the beginning of lockdown it felt appropriate to close my shops in order to help reduce the burden on the Post office and Royal Mail and to give me time to work out an appropriate way to continue processing your orders.

-I believe I am now able to do that as safely as circumstances allow and I can now reopen the shop with a restricted number of prints on offer.
+I believe I am now able to do that as safely as circumstances allow.
+In May I was able to reopen the shop with a restricted number of prints on offer.
+I am now able to offer the full range of prints, albeit with slightly different processing times in place.

 Thank you for your patience while the shop was shut and I look forward to posting you a print from Devon.